CHANGE

 added

-Support for the REGEXP operand; which specifies that the fromstring and tostring operands are interpreted as a regular expression and a format string, respectively.
+Support for the REGEXP keyword; which specifies that the fromstring and tostring operands are interpreted as a regular expression and a format string, respectively.

 2.0